 I released my debut novel ‘Evening in the Yellow Wood’ in December of 2018.
-Work has begun on the sequel, ‘Snow in Summer’ -with an expected 2020 release date.
+Look for the sequel, ‘Snow in Summer’ – just released in November.
 Stay tuned to my social media sites for updates, teasers, contests and giveaways!
 You can also subscribe to my monthly serial Western ‘I Paint the Sky’ on Chanillo ( https://channillo.com/).

 It was Tuesday afternoon–the sun hot on my pink shoulders as I sat dangling my feet in the shallow end of the community pool.
 My friend Sherry was by my side when I saw Mom, her face pinched in the unforgiving light.